ASE A4 Steering Suspension Practice Test

 Answer B is wrong.
 The left front tire may only be rotated to the left rear.
 The same is true for the right front tire; it can only be rotated with the right rear.
 Directional tires have a V-shaped tread pattern.

 Answer C is wrong.
-When mounting or rotating directional tires, make sure the arrow is pointing toward the front of the vehicle.
+When mounting or rotating directional tires, ensure the arrow is pointing toward the front of the vehicle.

 Answer D is correct.
 When rotating, never crisscross these tires.
 The tires must be dismounted and flipped before moving to the other side.